Home > How accurate is the Geolocation of the visitor report?

 When you have a chat with a visitor on your website, SnapEngage can trace their IP address and thus their location.
-The chat agent can see that information during the chat being displayed in the chat portal.
+The chat agent can see that information during the chat being displayed in Conversations Hub.
 The administrator can also see the location in the case report which they can find under the Logs tab in the Dashboard.

 The Geolocation feature is based on the data that the Internet Service Provider (ISP) of the visitor is publishing.
 Most ISPs report the city/region of the visitor quite accurately, but sometimes you might find that visitor is not exactly where the report tells you they are.
 That can be because of the following:

 - Some ISPs are using IP-ranges for certain regions which they might re-assign to different ones.
 These changes will ultimately be reflected in the report, but the data might take a few weeks to update.